-- Your own artwork, with free shipping: Create your own ornament or paperweight out of molten glass and have it shipped anywhere in the world, compliments of Jewell Gardens.
+- Your own artwork: Create your own ornament or paperweight out of molten glass and have it shipped anywhere in the world, compliments of Jewell Gardens.

 - Self-guided garden tour: Enjoy the freedom of wandering the world's most beautiful organic gardens at your own pace, home to some of the largest plants you've ever seen.